-Before you read the comments below, try making your own assessment using the official subscales.
-Then, compare your assessment with the band scores and comments.
+Before you read the examiner's comments below, try making your own assessment using the official subscales.
+Then, compare your assessment with the band scores and comments given by the real examiners.

 It is clear for everyone that this century is the era of mass media.
 There are plenty of supporters of the theory of media being "the forth power".
 But we should discuss the role of a journalist in this world of information.